OutSystems/docs-support/src/release-notes/10/platform-server/platform-server.md

 <li>[.NET Only] Fixed ListBox widget variable being empty inside OnChange handler in specific scenarios.
 (RPD-3983)</li>
 <li>[Java Only] Adds a timeout parameter to WebLogicDeployer to prevent deadlocks during deployment operations due to Weblogic bug with Progress object.
 (RPD-4065)</li>
 </ul>

-<h2>Platform Server 10.0.1010.0</h2>
+<h2 id="Platform_Server_10.0.1010.0">Platform Server 10.0.1010.0</h2>
 <div class="info">
 <p>Released on May 03, 2019</p>
 </div>
 <h3>New in Platform Server 10.0.1010.0</h3>
 <ul>
 <li>Improved the experience of the Users application.
-We gave it a new look and feel and made the following usability improvements:<br />
+We gave it a new look and feel and made the following usability improvements:<br/>
-— Page-specific links/actions were moved to inside the pages; the sidebar will now only display fixed links and recent items<br />
+— Page-specific links/actions were moved to inside the pages; the sidebar will now only display fixed links and recent items<br/>
-— Added breadcrumbs to pages and pagination and records counter to all pages showing lists<br />
+— Added breadcrumbs to pages and pagination and records counter to all pages showing lists<br/>
-— Added text filter in users sub-lists<br />
+— Added text filter in users sub-lists<br/>
-— When a user does not have a username defined it appears as "Not Defined" in the lists so that you can click it<br />
+— When a user does not have a username defined it appears as "Not Defined" in the lists so that you can click it<br/>
-— Roles, Groups and Users dropdowns don't show the records already added to the lists; however, roles still show when they were inherited by group to allow overriding<br />
+— Roles, Groups and Users dropdowns don't show the records already added to the lists; however, roles still show when they were inherited by group to allow overriding<br/>
-— When a role is inherited by a group, it does not show the option to remove the role, since this operation is not possible<br />
+— When a role is inherited by a group, it does not show the option to remove the role, since this operation is not possible<br/>
 — Added the list of users able to access the application to the Application_List page – inspired by <a href="https://www.outsystems.com/ideas/4962/Users+Application+Bugs%2fImprovements">Rebecca Hall's idea</a> (RLIT-2343)</li>
 <li>Minor improvements in Users font and UI.
 (RLIT-2592)</li>
 <li>Added to FactoryConfiguration the option to include X-Content-Type-Options header with nosniff as a method of preventing MIME sniffing from older browser versions.
 (RRCT-2270)</li>
 </ul>
 <h3>Bug Fixing</h3>
 <ul>
 <li>Fixed an issue that caused Service Center to crash when changing the configuration of a mobile application.
 (RLIT-2490)</li>
 <li>Fixed an issue in the Spanish translation of RichWidgets.
 (RPD-3132)</li>